 Currently commercialized GM crops in the U.S. include soy (94%), cotton (90%), canola (90%), sugar beets (95%), corn (88%), Hawaiian papaya (more than 50%), zucchini and yellow squash (over 24,000 acres).

 Products derived from the above, including oils from all four, soy protein, soy lecithin, cornstarch, corn syrup and high fructose corn syrup among others.
 There are also many “invisible ingredients,” derived from GM crops that are not obviously from corn or soy.
 Read more

 Why should you care?

 Genetically modified foods have been linked to toxic and allergic reactions, sick, sterile, and dead livestock, and damage to virtually every organ studied in lab animals.
 The effects on humans of consuming these new combinations of proteins produced in GMOs are unknown and have not been studied.
 See more under GMO Health Risks.

 Crops such as Bt cotton produce pesticides inside the plant.
 This kills or deters insects, saving the farmer from having to spray pesticides.
 The plants themselves are toxic, and not just to insects.
 Farmers in India, who let their sheep graze on Bt cotton plants after the harvest, saw thousands of sheep die!

 Herbicide tolerance lets the farmer spray weed-killer directly on the crop without killing it.
 Comparative studies on the toxic residues in foods from such crops have not yet been done.

 Pollen from GM crops can contaminate nearby crops of the same type, except for soy, which does not cross-pollinate.
 In fact, virtually all heritage varieties of corn in Mexico (the origin of all corn) have been found to have some contamination.
 Canola and cotton also cross-pollinate.
 The long-term effects on the environment could be disastrous.
-See more under Environmental Dangers.
+See more under Environmental Risks.